 - During the procedure, a local anesthetic will be administered to numb your mouth and relieve any pain or discomfort you may experience.
 If dental anxiety is an issue, Dr. Moylan can provide dental sedation to help alleviate your stress.

 - Once your mouth is numb, Dr. Moylan will gently extract your tooth with specialized tools for a painless experience.
-For unerupted wisdom teeth, an incision will first be made in the gums to gain access to each tooth.
+For unerupted wisdom teeth or any other impacted teeth, an incision will first be made in the gums to gain access to each tooth.

 - Dr. Moylan will thoroughly clean the surgical site of any and close your wound.
-He’ll use dissolving stitches to hold the incision closed through the healing process.
+Your dentist will use dissolving stitches to hold the incision closed through the healing process.